Fire Art Guidelines

 Hazard Mitigation

-FAST will make the decision to drop the perimeter when all conditions are determined safe.
-For all burns the decision on when to drop the perimeter is based on a variety of determinants such as when the highest pieces of the artwork have fallen.
-The idea is that a hazardous situation exists until all components of the artwork over seven feet tall that may conceivably fall, have actually fallen and no pieces of art are off the DG.
+FAST will make the decision to drop the perimeter when all conditions are determined safe, based on conversations with ESD.
+For all burns the decision on when to drop the perimeter is based on a variety of determinants, such as when the highest pieces of the artwork have fallen.
+The idea is that a hazardous situation exists until all components of the artwork over seven feet tall that may conceivably fall have actually fallen and no pieces of art are off the DG.

-Any unburned materials that have fallen beyond the Burn Shield must be thrown or pushed back into the fire.
-These items must not become tripping hazards for participants approaching the fire once the perimeter is dropped.
+Any unburned materials that have fallen beyond the burn shield must be thrown or pushed back into the fire.
+Further, these items must not become tripping hazards for participants approaching the fire once the perimeter is dropped.

 If any rebar, ground screws/ground anchors or stakes are protruding above the playa surface that cannot be removed before the perimeter comes down, cones must be placed over them to alert participants.

-Following structure collapse, for projects involving pyrotechnics FAST will NOT allow anyone to go INTO a structure, but if they are in appropriate safety gear (i.e. firefighter turnout gear) they will be permitted to do a sweep around the perimeter of the structure for any large fuel mortars, or unspent pyrotechnics.
-They should be accompanied by an also well geared up member of the FAST team (preferably from the Pyro team).
+Following structure collapse, for projects involving pyrotechnics, FAST will NOT allow anyone to go INTO a structure, but if they are in appropriate safety gear (i.e., firefighter turnout gear) they will be permitted to do a sweep around the perimeter of the structure for any large fuel mortars, or unspent pyrotechnics.
+They should be accompanied by an also well-geared-up member of FAST (preferably from the Pyro team).
 Fuel mortars should be tipped toward the burning structure, and pyro should be either removed if it is safe to do so, or placed into the fire.
 All materials must be neutralized before the perimeter is dropped.

 Releasing the Perimeter